LIFC2-N 2-4S 18W LiIon/LiPo Charger

 Heat Generation

-This is a very efficient synchronous converter board that can reach 98% efficiency.
+LIFC2 is a very efficient synchronous converter board that can reach 96% efficiency.
 Excess heat generation is low under these circumstances.

-However, the charger can get quite hot (>70C) if you force it to boost a large voltage gap.
-So if you i.e. supply just 5V via a basic USB power supply, and charge a 4S battery pack, then make sure to add additional heat sinks.
+This charger still can get quite hot (>70C) if you force it to boost a large voltage gap.
+So if you i.e. supply just 5V via a basic USB power supply, and charge a 4S battery pack, then this is much less efficient than supplying USB PD 20V.
+Make sure to add additional heat sinks.

-The best way to keep the module temperature low is to use a modern USB PD power supply in which case the charger negotiates a higher voltage and can work efficiently.
+The best way to keep the module temperature low is to use a modern USB PD power supply in which case the charger negotiates a higher voltage and can work with the best possible efficiency.

 Connections